Skip to main content

 A day and a night make an onah, and a part of an onah is as the whole.

-The Hebrew word onah (עונה) in the quotation above means a "period" or "time span".
-This saying appears, for example, in Believer's Bible Commentary (on Matthew 12:40),5 and similar formulations are echoed in other modern works.
+The Hebrew word onah (עונה) in the commonly cited maxim ("A day and a night make an onah, and a part of an onah is as the whole") means a "period" or "time span".
+This saying appears, for example, in Believer's Bible Commentary (on Matthew 12:40),9 and similar formulations are echoed in other modern works.
 Even where the maxim is not quoted directly, the same idea is assumed.
-Thus R. T. France, in the Tyndale Commentary on Matthew, states that "three days and three nights was a Jewish idiom appropriate to a period covering only two nights".6 The traditional answer, then, is that "three days and three nights" was simply an idiom, not meant to distinguish day from night but to count any part of either as a whole.
+Thus R. T. France, in the Tyndale Commentary on Matthew, states that "three days and three nights was a Jewish idiom appropriate to a period covering only two nights".10 The traditional answer, then, is that "three days and three nights" was simply an idiom, not meant to distinguish day from night but to count any part of either as a whole.

-Yet this familiar maxim, often cited by Christian commentators, does not appear verbatim in the Talmud.
-The Jerusalem Talmud (Shabbat 9:3)7 does not present a settled idiom but records a live debate among rabbis.
+Yet this familiar maxim, often cited by Christian commentators, does not exist as a fixed Talmudic idiom.
+The Jerusalem Talmud (Shabbat 9:3)11 does not present a settled idiom but records a live debate among rabbis.
 Rabbinic opinion was far from unanimous:

 What does this tell us?
 Rabbinic reckoning rests on a late interpretive tradition, not on the biblical text itself.
 On the one hand, rabbinic and biblical reckoning are not wholly opposed: both acknowledge that a partial day or night can be counted as a whole in the reckoning.
 On the other hand, they are not identical: Christ's words specify a definite sequence of day-night periods, which matches Rabbi Ishmael's distinction but not Rabbi Eleazar's collapsing rule.